mbmcmullen27/effective-c/README.md

 - (33) "Objects of _volatile_-qualified types serve a special purpose.
 Static volatile qualified objects are used to model momory-mapped input/output (I/O) ports, and static constant volatile-qualifed objects odel memory-mapped input ports such as a real-time clock.
 The values stored in these objects may change without the knowledge of the compiler \[...\] Using a volatile-qualified type lets the compiler know that the value may change, and ensures that every access to the real-time clock occurs (otherwise, an access to the real-time clock may be optimized away or replaced by a previously read and cached value)."

+### Chapter 3: Arithmetic Types

+- constants for maximum and minimum representable values are stored in `<limits.h>`
+- when declaring an `unsigned` value, the `int` keyword can be omitted